upstate-csci-200-master/project-01/README.md

 for a grade of B:
   - in addition to the C version
   - pick another random number between 1 and the length of the string-1
-  - output a new string that exchanges the letters at the random number and the one to the left of it
+  - output a new string that exchanges the letters at the random number position and the one to the left of it
   - for example if the string is HELLO JOHN and the random number is 7, output HELLO OJHN
   - another example if string is GOODBYE SALLY and the random number is 1, output EHLLO JOHN